Architects’ Workshop – Living the Region. FrankfurtRheinMain

 Roads, bridges and rail tracks will remain the essential structural elements and will continue to dominate in both countryside and residential areas.
 In terms of the major player – the railways – the implications for planning and design range from maintenance, extension of the rail network and technical works to stations, which are becoming ever more complex constructions for travel, trade and rendezvous.
 The design and realisation of stations can provide a stimulus for urban expansion zones and thus make a crucial contribution to a city’s long-term sustainability.
 What role, therefore, can and should building culture play in the planning and realisation of infrastructure projects?

-It is with this question in mind that the German Building Culture Foundation, together with German Railways (DB Netz AG) and in cooperation with the Federal German Foundation for the Environment, are inviting people to the Building Culture Workshop in Frankfurt am Main, which is to be held as part of the new trade fair for transport and logistics, ‘Hypermotion’.
+It is with this question in mind that the German Building Culture Foundation, together with German Railways (DB Netz AG) and in cooperation with the Federal German Foundation for the Environment, invited people to the Building Culture Workshop in Frankfurt am Main, which was to be held as part of the new trade fair for transport and logistics, ‘Hypermotion’.

-The speakers will present examples of successful projects and discuss, directly with the participants, the processes and approaches involved in the various solutions.
+The speakers presented examples of successful projects and discussed, directly with the participants, the processes and approaches involved in the various solutions.
 Workshops on building culture are the main event format used by the German Building Culture Foundation.
 The ideas and perspectives that come from them flow into the Building Culture Report, which acts as a formal statement of the current state of play and, above all, formulates recommendations for action for political decision makers.
 The Building Culture Report for 2018/19 is devoted to the topic “Heritage.Status-Quo.Future“.
-Registration is free of charge and available online as from today.